Smallpox: Eastern Band Cherokee Indians

 Source: Museum of the Cherokee Indian (see original "smallpox" letter)

-The Cherokees that joined the Union Army not only fought against their brothers, but after the War are credited for returning to Western North Carolina with the dreaded smallpox.
-Captured Confederate Cherokees, however, were held in Federal prisoner of war camps and after the War, the paroled Cherokees, immediately returned to Western North Carolina and, most likely, also with smallpox.
+Notes: The Cherokees that joined the Union Army not only fought against their brothers, but after the War are credited for returning to Western North Carolina with the dreaded smallpox.
+Captured Confederate Cherokees, however, were held in Federal prisoner of war camps.
+After the War, the paroled Indians immediately returned to the North Carolina mountains and, also, most likely with smallpox.
 Smallpox is considered biological warfare and is currently deemed a Weapon of Mass Destruction or WMD.
 Not combat, but mumps, measles and, after the War, smallpox were responsible for killing hundreds of Cherokees.

 Site search Web search